Holomorphic curves in exploded manifolds: Kuranishi structure

 \

-Lemmas \ref{tangent1} and \ref{tangent2} below imply that as a set, $T_{f}\Msw$ may be also regarded as the quotient of the space of families of curves parametrized by $\mathbb R$ containing $f$ at $0$ by an equivalence relation generated by setting two such families to be equivalent if they are tangent at $0$ within a two dimensional family of curves.
+Lemmas \ref{tangent1} and \ref{tangent2} below imply that, as a set, $T_{f}\dmsw$ is the quotient of the set of families of curves parametrized by $\mathbb R$ containing $f$ at $0$ by an equivalence relation generated by declaring two such families equivalent if they are tangent at $0$ within a two-dimensional family of curves.
 It follows that given any $\C\infty1$ map there is an induced linear tangent map so that, if $\fun\Phi(\hat f)$ is the induced map $\ex F(\hat f)\longrightarrow \ex A$,